angoca/db2-index/Home.md

   * How to identify if a table has the not logged initially attribute.
 Ideas for DB2 (Spanish).
 Andres Gomez.
 2015.
 Blog - http://angocadb2.blogspot.com.co/2015/12/how-to-identify-if-table-has-not-logged.html

 * num_initfenced
   * DB2 Tips n Tricks Part 46 - How to Find Fenced User ID for an Instance.
 DB2-LUW-ACADEMY.
+Harishkumar Pathanga.
+2014.
 Video - https://www.youtube.com/watch?v=tFonyCpVisU

 # P